GET THE FACTS ON CO2 PIPELINES

 A FALSE CLIMATE SOLUTION

-Carbon Capture and Storage (CCS) technology is a ‘greenwashing’ scheme developed by Big Oil and Gas companies lobbying our government to support its development.
-The technology pretends to support climate change mitigation by reducing carbon emissions, while its true intent is to receive tax credits and subsidies to continue making money for fossil fuel giants.
-CCS does not address other emissions or forms of pollution from fossil fuel extraction and industrial agriculture, and every dollar of public money spent subsidizing CCS is a dollar that could have been spent supporting REAL solutions
+Carbon Capture and Storage (CCS) technology pretends to support climate change mitigation by reducing carbon emissions, but its true intent is to further entrench existing energy systems by creating a cheap, subsidized source of CO2 for Enhanced Oil Recovery.
+Every dollar of public money spent subsidizing CCS is a dollar that could have been spent supporting REAL solutions.

 FIND OUT IF THESE PROJECTS ARE PROPOSED NEAR YOU